Fort Wayne Street Bridge

-Fort Wayne Street Bridge, also known as the County Bridge #403 and Indiana Avenue Bridge, is a historic Pennsylvania truss bridge located at Goshen, Elkhart County, Indiana.
+Fort Wayne Street Bridge, also known as the County Bridge #403 and Indiana Avenue Bridge, is a historic Pennsylvania truss bridge located at Goshen, Indiana.
 It was built in 1896 by the Bellefontaine Bridge & Iron Co. and spans the Elkhart River.
 The bridge measures 180 feet long and has a 23-foot-wide roadway.

 It was added to the National Register of Historic Places in 2005.